Juniper/contrail-container-builder/README.md

 ## Known issues

 * "No route to host" error during container build
-** The reason: firewall
+  - The reason: firewall
-** To fix: Stop the firewalld or ```add iptables -I INPUT -j ACCEPT; iptables -I OUTPUT -j ACCEPT```
+  - To fix: Stop the firewalld or ```add iptables -I INPUT -j ACCEPT; iptables -I OUTPUT -j ACCEPT```
-* "Connection refused" error during container build when accessing repodata/repomd.xml ** The reason: lighthttpd doesn't work properly
+* "Connection refused" error during container build when accessing repodata/repomd.xml
+  - The reason: lighthttpd doesn't work properly
-** To fix: bring up some other httpd server and allow visibility for the repo
+  - To fix: bring up some other httpd server and allow visibility for the repo
 * vrouter container in agent pod can fail when loading kernel module with "cannot allocate memory".
-** The reason - large driver memory appetites and probably significant memory fragmentation.
+  - The reason: large driver memory appetites and probably significant memory fragmentation.
-** Can be remedied by rebooting the machine and in the worst case inserting the vrouter module manually right after the reboot.
+  - To fix: reboot the machine and in the worst case insert the vrouter module manually right after the reboot.
 * kube-dns and any application containers (if you run some later) can be stuck in "Container creating" state.
-** The reason - Supposed race condition during start-up with Contrail DB.
-Will be fixed later ** Can be remedied by manually restarting all contrail-* and kube-manager containers.
-Probably by restarting their pods (haven't tried yet).
+  - The reason: Supposed race condition during start-up with Contrail DB.
+Will be fixed later
+  - To fix: manually restart all contrail-* and kube-manager containers.
+Probably by restart their pods (haven't tried yet).
 Restarting can be done by:
 ```docker ps | grep contrail | awk '{print($1)}' | xargs docker restart```

 ## TODOs